 - Are investors going to pay for standardization?

 - Should securitization come from a third party aggregator vs from the platform?

 According to David Mandel of Citi, “Among originators, there are different asset types.
-Some platforms are buy to sell, buy to hold, and hybrid of the two.
-So when you look at the securitization, it’s going to be an analysis of a) the platform b) who the sponsors of the securitization is whether it’s the marketplace lender or the aggregator.
+Some platforms are buying to sell, buy to hold, and a hybrid of the two.
+So when you look at the securitization, it’s going to be an analysis of a) the platform b) who the sponsors of the securitization are whether it’s the marketplace lender or the aggregator.
 Each individual investor will have to be comfortable with the platform’s underwriting, what the performances are going to be, and the risk-adjusted returns.
-The aggregator has to do a good job of explaining to the agencies and getting that through the process or if they are just buying a pro-rata slice and selling that to the investor, and making sure the investors understand what the risk-adjusted returns are.”
+The aggregator has to do a good job of explaining to the agencies and getting that through the processor if they are just buying a pro-rata slice and selling that to the investor, and making sure the investors understand what the risk-adjusted returns are.”

 ALTFI GLOBAL SUMMIT – NOVEMBER 2

 The next week, MonJa attended the AltFi Global Summit, which was largely sponsored by MW Eaglewood.
 AltFi was a cozier conference, which made it a great opportunity to meet major investors, platforms, and service providers driving the industry.
 One interesting debate was between Matt Burton of Orchard Platform and Stuart Law of Assetz Capital on ‘How will the majority of investors access alternative finance products in years to come-direct or indirect?’
 Matt believes that the “indirect channel is part of the funding equation,” and advocates that there is a huge growth for “origination platforms to go to indirect sources to auction it off with the secondary market.”
 Representing the UK was Stuart, who stood on the direct side.
 The debate concluded that it depends on which direction the platform takes and the regulatory environment of the country.
 For a thorough recap of their conference, check out AltFi’s 2015 Global Summit Review.